 But, while I do not recall having noticed an excess of physics when I played in the first instance on my television, I did find the physics to be out of place when playing on the computer.
 When I checked again on my television and did notice this – perhaps it was less noticeable when I first played because I was sitting far away from the display – but I am not entirely sure why it stood out more when I ran through it again for screenshots at my computer).
 The excess of physics was perhaps most glaring while Kaori was wearing a coat – this is not how physics works guys.
 Let us say for sake of argument that Kaori After Story set the physics level for its heroine at 3 points out of 10 – that is to say, it is not overwhelming, but it is too much – especially given the nature of this game, a nature which is very different from certain other Live2D projects.
 As you can see in the screenshots I included in the article (and her original portrait in ACE Academy in my review of that novel (see above in this article as well), Kaori is a normally-proportioned young lady when attired in regular, every-day clothing.
 Her Live2D model’s most dramatic movements involve her gesticulating annoyance or exasperation.
 She does not do or wear anything to prompt the physics.
 Assuming my fair estimate that the physics were configured to three out of ten, PixelFade would have done better to set it to one or zero – certainly zero when she is wearing a coat.
 The proverbial tagline of one of the best visual novels I have reviewed here at The New Leaf Journal, May Sky, was “more than strangers, less than friends.”
 Let us adapt that to the 2DLive physics of Kaori After Story: “More than enough, less than absurd.”

-Kaori’s technical upgrade comes with a trade-off for everyone else.
+Kaori’s technical upgrade comes with a negative trade-off for everyone else.

 The rest of the small cast are reduced to 2D head sprites next to the text box at the bottom of the screen.

 On the whole, the trade works to Kaori After Story’s benefit.
 Her family members are not particularly important, nor are the side characters.
-So, if one were one forced to choose, the Kaori upgrade is more significant than rendering the full cast with full ACE Academy portraits.
+So, if one were one forced to choose, the Kaori upgrade is more significant than rendering the full cast with ACE Academy-style portraits.

 The backgrounds in Kaori After Story are very detailed — and a definite step up from ACE Academy.
 Because I took my screenshots from early in the game (this is due in part to the fact that I did not take any when I played through the whole thing in the summer), you are only seeing a small sample of the backgrounds in this review.
 While the variety is not over-whelming, each background was handled by care and designed in a way to accommodate Kaori.